jkulton/ditto/README.md

 ## Authentication

 If you'd like to enable authentication simply [set a secret using wrangler](https://developers.cloudflare.com/workers/cli-wrangler/commands#secret) with the name `DITTO_PSK`.
+Please ensure the secret value is sufficiently secure.

 ```
 wrangler secret put DITTO_PSK